mottenhoff/covid19_CDSS/README.md

 ### Create Credentials
 1) Login on https://data.castoredc.com
-2) Create an API Client ID and Client Secret in yout Castor account settings
+2) Create an API Client ID and Client Secret in your Castor account settings
 3) Save the client_id (string with dashes) in a file called 'client'
 4) Save the client_secret (long alphanumerical string) in a file called 'secret'
 5) Put these two files a seperate private folder